Kumbrink Crosspuncture Therapy

 Crosstapes are available in small, medium, large and x-large sizes.
 The medium size is used most of the time.
 Sizes large, x-large or several medium-sized tapes can be used on larger areas of pain.
 When doing so, it is important to remember that Crosstapes are not elastic and are unable to follow the skin when it is stretched.

-It is therefore preferable to use several medium-sizes tapes on areas where the skin is subject to strong stretching.
+It is therefore preferable to use several medium-sized tapes on areas where the skin is subject to strong stretching.
 The larger tapes are suitable for parts of the body less subject to stretch, such as the outer surfaces of the thigh and shoulder or the shin.